 Voting in local elections is our most important duty

-If you are eligible to vote Tuesday, please accept your civic responsibility and do so.
+If you are eligible to vote in any of these elections, please accept your civic responsibility and do so.